CantoLang/cantolang-site/docs/programmers_guide.md

 latter two types are defined in the standard fun library.

 ###Programs

-A Fun program is typically a web site, which is a definition of type <code>site</code> such as the following:
+A Canto program is typically a web site, which is a definition of type <code>site</code> such as the following:

     site hello_world {